ViktorijaSiktorija/100-Python-Exercises/README.md

 A repository that includes over 100 Python programming excercises and their solutions \
 Written using Jupyter Notebook \
-Copied from this repository: https://github.com/darkprinx/100-plus-Python-programming-exercises-extended
+Excercises copied from this repository: https://github.com/darkprinx/100-plus-Python-programming-exercises-extended